 - Workshops are sometimes available to support areas of the curriculum such as reading, writing, and mathematics and e-safety.

 We have a Family Centre attached to the school.
-There is a programme of events for parents and children including a support group – Parents of Children with Additional Needs (PCAN) – for the parents of children with additional needs. workshops and other events are regularly advertised on the school website.3.7: How will my child's views be sought about the help they are getting and the progress they are making?
+There is a programme of events for parents and children with additional needs.
+Workshops and other events are regularly advertised on the school website.3.7: How will my child's views be sought about the help they are getting and the progress they are making?

 Children with EHC plans or statements have an opportunity to express their views at Annual Review.
-We value children’s views and actively involve all children in the running of the school through School Council and pupil interviews and surveys.3.8: What accredited and non accredited courses do you offer for young people with SEND?
+We value children’s views and actively involve all children in the running of the school through School Council and pupil interviews and surveys.
+Children are often included in the target setting process, when appropriate.3.8: What accredited and non accredited courses do you offer for young people with SEND?

 All children follow the National Curriculum.3.9: How does the school assess the overall effectiveness of its SEN provision and how can parents / carers and young people take part in this evaluation?